vshn/appuio-keycloak-adapter/README.md

 In addition to mirroring changes on `Organization` resources to Keycloak, this component will also periodically import any top-level Keycloak group as `Organizations`
 It will however only create `Organization` resources and will never update them.
-This import schedule is configured through the `sync-schedule` flag.
+This import schedule is configured through the `sync-schedule` flag and the `ClusterRoles` specified in the `sync-roles` flag will be bound to every member of the Keycloak group at the time of the initial import.

 ## Development